Skip to Main Content

 Locating Subject Terms

 The advanced search feature offers a way to help expand potential subject terms to utilize in your database searching.
-After logging in through Targeted Search look for the Subjects drop-down feature, located on the blue banner above the search box.
+After logging in through Targeted Search look for the Subjects tab, located below the search boxes.

-If you click on any of the subject terms you will see scope notes along with a list of broader and narrower terms to help shape your search within the database.
+If you click on any of the subject terms you will get a definition for the term in question, along with a list of broader and narrower terms to help shape your search within the database.

 There's also an option to "explode" a term when it's added to your search field, meaning that the search will include all references that are indexed to that particular term.